-Whether you have decided to major (or double-major) in English or are simply considering it, I invite you to talk over your options with me, or with any of our English faculty members.
+Whether you have decided to major, double-major or minor in English or are simply considering it, I invite you to talk over your options with me, or with any of our English faculty members.
 My office is located on the second floor of the MP building (1188 Fort Street Mall), while others are here in MP or on the Mezzanine and 5th floors of the LB Building (1060 Bishop).
 Each of us holds regular office hours during fall and spring semesters.
 We would welcome you to stop by to talk discuss the advantages of an English major or double major, or to or explore the path to pursuing an English, Writing, or Film Studies Minor.

 Please explore the rest of our website, which includes information about the major and minors, our regular activities and events, our English Honor Society (Sigma Tau Delta), The Write Club, TESOL’s International Teachers Organization and lively extracurricular activities, and the many positive things that our amazing students have to say about this department.
 If you have any questions or want advice about course selections, please drop by my office, or phone/email me or any of the faculty.